ddikman/websocket-mock/readme.md

 # Websocket Mock

-This is a teeny tiny mock websocket server to simulate the hardware running behind the brewer and cleaner.
+This is a teeny tiny mock websocket server to simulate the hardware based websocket messenger.

 It is coded to take json messages and send back responses.